 Skip to content

-Healthy Chinese Banquet?
-Good choices make all the difference
+Healthy Chinese Banquet – Good choices make all the difference

-Principles of choosing healthy Chinese dishes:
+Principles of choosing healthy Chinese dishes

 1. Number of courses and portion sizes

 When ordering, aim for a suitable amount of food according to the number of people attending the feast and their appetite.
 Order food to satisfy our hunger but not our taste buds, and do not attempt to show our hospitality by the number and portion of the courses.
 Instead, we should order fewer dishes for a start, and place additional orders of rice, noodles or other dishes later on when needed.
-We can also ask for the advice on the number of courses from the waiter to avoid ordering more than what is needed, which may cause overeating.
+We can also ask for advice on the number of courses from the waiter to avoid ordering more than what is needed, which may cause overeating.

-3. Choice of ingredients and food combination
+1. Choice of ingredients and food combination

-5. Cooking method
+1. Cooking method

-7. Desserts
+1. Desserts

-9. Beverages
+1. Beverages

 Other tips on healthy Chinese dining